Teradata/product-help/Console/Snapshots/Snapshot-History.md

 # History

 Review the history of snapshots, including action, status, and time.
-Snapshots are sorted by the most recent action by default.
+By default, snapshots are sorted by the most recent action.